spatiebot/ab-client/README.md

 # building locally

-You'll need Node v12 or more, and the gulp-cli.
+You'll need Node v12 or more.

-1. clone repository and submodule (`git clone --recurse-submodules git://github.com/spatiebot/ab-client.git`)
+clone repository and submodule
+`git clone --recurse-submodules git://github.com/spatiebot/ab-client.git`

+install deps
-2. `npm i`
+`npm i`

 to create a browser client:
 `npm run build-browser`
 or
 `npm run build-browser-prod`

 will result in dist/index.html with the browser client.
 The "prod" variant will be minified.
-To play the game, you need to start an HTTP server in the dist directory, for example using the nmp module "http-server".
+To play the game, you need to start an HTTP server in the dist directory, for example
+`cd dist`
+`npx http-server`

 To create and run a headless bot: